unovil/tardyscan-old/README.md

+# READ: DEPRECATED

+This project is now being archived by me.
+Disregard the README below it.

+I made this project as part of my requirement to fulfill a school project by me and my teacher.
+However, the project got cancelled due to unknown reasons, and I was forced to scrap it after months of hard work.

+This wasn't the end though.
+I still had the passion to continue this even without support from the school, just for the sake of making my very own application with some sense of function and quality.
+With this, I decided to archive this project and start again from scratch, because that was the only way I could ever get this done without parsing through files I barely remember anymore.

+Again, this project is being archived.

 # Tardy Scan - Android Port

 This project is currently in development, to be used (currently) at Pasig City Science High School.